 WAGE PRICE INDEXES

-Total hourly rates of pay excluding bonuses -
+Total hourly rates of pay excluding bonuses-Industry, June quarter 2011

-In the December quarter 2011, the largest quarterly rise for All sectors of 1.6% was recorded by Arts and recreation services.
-The smallest rises for the December quarter 2011 were recorded by Transport, postal and warehousing; Education and training; and Other services (all 0.5%).
-The All sectors through the year rises ranged from 2.9% for Public administration and safety to 4.7% for Professional, scientific and technical services.
+In the June quarter 2011, the largest quarterly rise for All sectors of 0.9% was recorded by Mining and Rental, hiring and real estate services.
+The smallest rise for the June quarter 2011 was recorded by Accommodation and food services (0.1%).
+The All sectors through the year rises ranged from 3.0% for Accommodation and food services, to 4.7% for Wholesale trade.